survivejs/react-book/manuscript/03_developing_with_webpack.md

 };
 ```

-The configuration we added simply tells Webpack that whenever it meets some file ending with `css` it should invoke the power of loaders in this specific order.
-Note that loaders are evaluated from right to left.
-So first it will pass a possible CSS file to *css-loader* and to *style-loader* after that.
+The configuration we added tells Webpack that whenever it meets some file ending with `css` it should invoke the power of loaders in this specific order.
+This is done by matching against `test` regular expression.

+Loaders are evaluated from right to left.
+In this case it will pass a possible CSS file to *css-loader* first and to *style-loader* after that. *css-loader* will resolve `@import` and `url` statements of our CSS files. *style-loader* deals with `require` statements in our JavaScript.
+Similar approach works with CSS preprocessors.

-We are missing just one bit, the actual CSS itself.
-Define *app/stylesheets/main.css* with contents like this:
+We are missing just one bit, the actual CSS itself:

+**app/stylesheets/main.css**

 ```css
 body {